How to Find an Estate Sale Company

 Ask each company for a written proposal that indicates how it calculates its fees and estimates how much you’ll earn from the sale.

-Because when most estate liquidators evaluate a potential sale they look at both how much work it’ll be and what kind of return they’ll get, many operate on a sliding percentage-rate scale based on the sale’s proceeds.
+Because most estate liquidators when evaluating a potential sale look at both how much work it’ll be and what kind of return they’ll get, many operate on a sliding percentage-rate scale based on the sale’s proceeds.
 A company that charges a 40 percent commission for smaller estates ($3,000 to $5,000) might charge only 30 percent for a large estate.

-Minimum sale amounts and fees are also common; Checkbook’s researchers were quoted minimums ranging from about $500 to $3,000.
+Minimum sale amounts and fees are also common, typically ranging from $500 to $3,000.
 Some companies charge extra for clearing out the property after the sale, which might include housecleaning and junk hauling; others include these tasks in their fees.

 Many estate-sale companies also offer other house- or estate-related services.
 Some will stage houses for sale; others moonlight as professional organizers or downsizing experts.

-Once you’ve chosen a company, get a written contract including all the details from the points and questions discussed above.
+Once you’ve chosen a company, get a written contract that includes all the details from the points and questions discussed above.
 Then pick a date.
 Most sales begin on Thursday or Friday and continue through Saturday or Sunday.